-How to obsessive thoughts work?
+How do obsessive thoughts work?

-Sexual orientation is not an uncommon type of obsessive thought.
-It occurs most frequently in heterosexual people suffering from OCD.
+Sexual orientation is not an uncommon theme for obsessive thoughts.
+They occur most frequently in heterosexual people suffering from OCD.
 (Someone who identifies as gay, on the other hand, might be vulnerable to obsessive thoughts about being straight.)
 For the person with this type of obsession, finding immediate proof that one is not gay can be difficult.
 After all, how do people “know” whether they are straight or gay?

 Rob’s HOCD story

-In an airport terminal with some time to kill, he wandered into a bookstore, and was looking at the various magazines.
+In an airport terminal with time to kill, he wandered into a bookstore.
+He checked out the various magazines.
 One of the magazines, Mens’ Vogue, featured a picture of an attractive male actor on the cover.
 Rob noticed that he had a hard time taking his eyes off the picture, and thought, “I like the way he looks.”
-This was followed by the thought, “Does this mean I’m gay?” which made Rob immediately very anxious.
+This was followed by the thought, “Does this mean I’m gay?” which immediately made Rob very anxious.

 He looked at the magazines with attractive women on the cover to gauge his reaction.
 He looked for an attractive woman in the terminal, and finding one, looked at her to see if she “did it” for him.
-After a while, he was able to reassure himself that he was not, in fact, gay.
-However, Rob was not able to prevent this thought from coming back.
-The fear that he might be gay troubled him for years following the incident in the airport.
+Eventually, Rob was able to reassure himself that he was not, in fact, gay.
+However, he was not able to prevent the thought from returning.
+The fear that he might be gay troubled him for years following the airport incident.

 HOCD coping strategies